johnbcruz/wealth-wise/README.md

 2. Install node.js

+### Backend

+3. Navigate into the frontend directory using the terminal: `cd backend`

+4. Install npm dependencies if this is the first time doing so in the backend: `npm install`

+5. Run the backend: `npm start`

+### Frontend

+6. Open a new terminal

-3. Navigate into the frontend directory using the terminal: `cd frontend`
+7. Navigate into the frontend directory using the terminal: `cd frontend`

-4. Install npm dependencies if this is the first time: `npm install`
+8. Install npm dependencies if this is the first time: `npm install`

-5. Start the application: `npm start`
+9. Start the application: `npm start`